opensrp/fhircore/docs/MEASURE.md

+## **In App Reporting**

+In App Reporting feature empowers the health worker to see how she is performing against her daily task list, and allows for offline peer-to-peer syncing of the data collected on a daily basis.
+This greatly simplifies reporting requirements by eliminating the need for cumbersome paper registries and tally sheets.

 ## Measure
 A [Measure](http://hl7.org/fhir/R4/measure.html) is a FHIR resource which represents definition- for calculation of an Indicator.
 The Measure uses a logic Library that contains the calculation logic for measure that is written as a Clinical Quality Language (CQL) expression.
+The Measure resource represents a structured, computable definition of a health-related measure such as a clinical quality measure, public health indicator, or population analytics measure.
+A quality measure is a quantitative tool to assess the performance of an individual or organization with respect to a specified process or outcome via the measurement of actions, processes, or outcomes of clinical care.
+Quality measures are often derived from clinical guidelines and are designed to determine whether the appropriate care has been provided given a set of clinical criteria and an evidence base.

+[Library - FHIR v4.6.0](https://build.fhir.org/library.html) resource is referenced that contains the logic required by the measure, and the various expression elements, such as population criteria, reference named expressions within that library (or libraries).
+In addition, if the Measure references multiple libraries, then any expression references within the resource must be qualified with the name of the library that contains the referenced expression.

+The complexity involved in specifying the criteria in the general case requires the use of a high-level query language such as Clinical Quality Language (CQL).
+As such, the Measure resource defines only the top-level populations and references expressions for the actual criteria.
+These expressions are typically provided using a [Library](https://build.fhir.org/library.html) [Library - FHIR v4.6.0](https://build.fhir.org/library.html) resource containing CQL or ELM expressions.
+In addition, the individual members of a population may be cases such as encounters or procedures and in these cases, the Group resource would be unable to represent the population characteristics accurately.

+## MeasureReport

+The MeasureReport resource represents the results of calculating a measure for a specific subject or group of subjects.
+The **_$evaluate-measure_** operation of the Measure resource is defined to return a MeasureReport.
+The resource is capable of representing three different levels of report: individual, subject-list, and summary.

+The Measure resource represents a structured, computable definition of a health-related measure such as a clinical quality measure, public health indicator, or population analytics measure.
+A quality measure is a quantitative tool to assess the performance of an individual or organization with respect to a specified process or outcome via the measurement of actions, processes, or outcomes of clinical care.
+Quality measures are often derived from clinical guidelines and are designed to determine whether the appropriate care has been provided given a set of clinical criteria and an evidence base.

+Note that the Measure itself does not typically contain any logic; rather a Library resource is referenced that contains the logic required by the measure, and the various expression elements, such as population criteria, reference named expressions within that library (or libraries).
+This is done using the Clinical Quality Language syntax.
+The library will contain a CQL-ELM embedded as a base64 .
+Read more here [Clinical Quality Language (CQL)](https://cql.hl7.org/index.html)

+In addition, if the Measure references multiple libraries, then any expression references within the resource must be qualified with the name of the library that contains the referenced expression.

+Read more here  [Clinicalreasoning-quality-reporting - FHIR v4.6.0](https://build.fhir.org/clinicalreasoning-quality-reporting.html)  and here [HL7.FHIR.US.CQFMEASURES\Glossary - FHIR v4.0.1](https://build.fhir.org/ig/HL7/cqf-measures/glossary.html)

+#### **Types of MeasureReports**

+1. **Cohort**
+A measure score in which a population is identified from the population of all items being counted.
+For example, one can identify all the patients who have had H1N1 symptoms.
+This population is very similar to the Initial Population but is called a Cohort Population for public health purposes.

+2. **Continuous Variable**
+A measure score in which each individual value for the measure can fall anywhere along a continuous scale and can be aggregated using a variety of methods such as the calculation of a mean or median (for example, mean number of minutes between presentation of chest pain to the time of administration of thrombolytics)

+3. **Proportion**
+A score derived by dividing the number of cases that meet a criterion for quality (the numerator) by the number of eligible cases within a given time frame (the denominator) where the numerator cases are a subset of the denominator cases (for example, percentage of eligible women with a mammogram performed in the last year).

+4. **Ratio**
+A ratio is a score that is derived by dividing a count of one type of data by a count of another type of data.
+For example, the number of patients with central lines who develop infection divided by the number of central line days

 A working example (Households and Members disaggregated by age) of Measure can be found [here](https://github.com/opensrp/fhir-resources/blob/main/ecbis/measure/household_measure.fhir.json).
 Notable components in example Measure are

 ```